 Whytner dual zone refrigerators are a good alternative to the more expensive Dometic brands.
 The Whytner uses a BX Compressor D Model and comes with an LED digital display, removable wire baskets and interior lighting.

-Why You Should Purchase A 12 volt Portable Refrigerator For Your Camper van
+Why You Should Purchase A 12 Volt Refrigerator For Your Camper van

 Efficiency is important for any full time traveller – especially if you’re using solar.
 So it’s necessary to reduce the impact of your devices.
 When it comes to purchasing a refrigerator for a camper van or RV you should take into account how it will effect the electrical system.